The kitchen floor is probably one of the largest surfaces in your home, so kitchen flooring ideas are always worth some thought and attention.

 Do you like a dramatic scheme?
 Bold geometries and exotic Moroccan patterns are exceptionally contemporary and versatile kitchen flooring ideas.

-They have a timeless appeal that means they look equally at home in modern kitchens as in traditional ones.
+They have a timeless appeal, meaning they look equally at home in modern kitchens as in traditional ones.

 Linoleum for a Try

-Do you really just recommend linoleum?
+Do you recommend linoleum?
 You may wonder.
-The truth is, linoleum got a bad rap because everyone used to live in a rental apartment with old, faded linoleum floors that they hated.
+Linoleum got a bad rap because everyone used to live in a rental apartment with old, faded linoleum floors that they hated.

 Linoleum is durable, and the patterns don’t wear off because they go through the material instead of being painted on.